awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide.md

 5. Update the KFP configurations.
     1. [RDS] Configure the *RDS endpoint URL* and *the metadata DB name*:
-         - Rename the field with the following command Select the package manager of your choice.
+         - Select the package manager of your choice.
             {{< tabpane persistLang=false >}}
             {{< tab header="Kustomize" lang="toml" >}}
 printf '